tieututinhoc/piracy/docs/miscellaneous.md

 # Miscellaneous

 - [xBrowserSync](https://github.com/xbrowsersync/app) - An open source alternative to Mozilla's, Google's, Vivalid's integrated sync feature, it does work on all platforms.
-- [r/freefolk](https://www.reddit.com/r/freefolk) - Streams for new episodes of Game of Thrones.
 - [r/ProshotMusicals](https://www.reddit.com/r/ProShotMusicals) - Subreddit for all those theatre obsessed people who want pro shots instead of bootlegs to be seen.
 - [Shodan](https://www.shodan.io/) - Shodan is the world's first search engine for Internet-connected devices.
-- [Pi-hole](https://pi-hole.net/) - Pi-hole is a Linux network-level advertisement and internet tracker blocking application which acts as a DNS sinkhole.
 - [How to use eMule in 2018](https://www.reddit.com/r/Piracy/comments/9p82e1/how_to_use_emule_in_2018/) - An up-to-date guide detailing how to use eMule to download rare content from the eDonkey and Kad P2P networks.
-- [Anon.to](https://anon.to/) - URL shortener to de-referer or null-referer your links.
 - [Movie Release Types](https://i.imgur.com/kEOrKJT.png) - Table of common movie release types, their labels, and descriptions.
-- [Privacy.com](https://privacy.com/) - Privacy creates secure virtual cards and completes checkout forms for you, saving you time and money while masking your real card details.
 - [/f/Piracy](https://raddle.me/f/Piracy) - Raddle forum for Piracy.
 - [/s/piracy](https://saidit.net/s/piracy) - Saidit forum for Piracy - unofficially the backup forum for /r/Piracy if/when it is banned by the Reddit moderators.
 - [/v/piracy](https://voat.co/v/piracy) - Voat forum for Piracy - another potential fallback option for /r/Piracy.
-- [2019 Oscar DVD Screeners](https://whereyouwatch.com/articles/here-are-the-2019-oscar-dvd-screeners/) - List of DVD screeners for 2019's Oscars.
 - [Academy Awards 2019 Screeners Megathread](https://www.reddit.com/r/Piracy/comments/aaqc0b/academy_awards_2019_screeners_megathread/) - Post by /u/idoideas listing all available DVDSCR releases for 2019.
 - [iNFekt](https://infekt.ws/) - A text viewer application that has been carefully designed around its main task: viewing and presenting NFO files.
 - [NFForce](http://nfforce.temari.fr/) - Another NFO viewer.
 - [How To Get Everything On Netflix](https://www.removeddit.com/r/NetflixViaVPN/comments/4z5fiq/how_to_get_everything_on_netflix_not_only_the_us/d6t00gv/) - Recovered Link to a post by /u/huldre99.
-- [Mega.nz Search Engine](http://megasearch.co/) - A search engine for Mega.nz files.
-- [TheTrove](https://thetrove.net/) - The Trove is a non-profit website dedicated to content archival and long-term preservation of RPGs.
-- [serials](http://www.serials.ws/) - Serial keys for software that may or may not work.
 - [scenerules](https://scenerules.org/) - NFOs with rules and guidelines for scene releasing standards.
 - [SceneLinkList](https://www.scenelinklist.com/) - SceneLinkList is a project initiated to display and share as many scene and warez links as possible.
 - [TheWarezFolder](http://thewarezfolder.com/) - Fairly out of date categorised list of warez sites.
-- [castnow](https://github.com/xat/castnow) - Castnow is a command-line utility that can be used to play back media files on your Chromecast device.
 - [The Pirate Society](https://thepiratesociety.org/forums/) - A mysterious members-only forum for pirates.
 - [Bandersnatch Interactive Player](https://mehotkhan.github.io/BandersnatchInteractive/) - Online video player for watching the new interactive episode of Black Mirror, "Bandersnatch".
 - [Familienforum.biz](http://www.familienforum.biz/) - Sky cracking news, and other topics.